brick-team/all-view/CONTRIBUTING.md

 ### Submit a Pull Request

-If you want to submit a PR, you need to do the following (如果你需要提交一个PR你需要做如下操作)
+If you want to submit a PR, you need to do the following
-1. Always check out `master` branch and submit pull request against it.
+1. Always check out `master` branch and submit pull request it.
-(总是从master检出分支,并针对它提交PR)
 2. Before submitting, please execute the following command to perform formatter.
     `mvn googleformatter:format`
-(在提交代码之前请执行如下命令)
-3. If you want fix a bug , you can check out `master` branch and this name is `issues-numb` (如果你想要修复一个bug,你需要检出master分支并命名 issues 的数字编号,进行开发)
+3. If you want fix a bug , you can check out `master` branch and this name is `issues-numb`